Quickstart: use the Azure Stack administration portal

 |Environment||Administrator Portal URL|

-Note that the default time zone for all Azure Stack deployments is set to Coordinated Universal Time (UTC).
-You can select a time zone when installing Azure Stack, however it automatically reverts to UTC as the default during installation.
+The default time zone for all Azure Stack deployments is set to Coordinated Universal Time (UTC).

-In the administrator portal, you can do things such as:
+In the administrator portal, you can do things like:

 - Populate the marketplace